 Bullock also served Texas as Secretary of State, a member of the Texas House of Representatives, Assistant Attorney General and was a key aide to former Governor Preston Smith.

 Bullock was born July 10, 1929, in Hillsboro, Texas.
 He attended Hillsboro public schools and Hill College.
-Bullock joined the Air Force in 1951 and saw action in the Korean Conflict.
+Bullock joined the Air Force in 1951 and was stationed at Lackland AFB in San Antonio during the Korean Conflict.
 Once home, Bullock went to Texas Tech University where he later earned a bachelor's degree.
 He enrolled in Baylor University Law School and received his law degree in 1958.

 Bullock was still in law school when he first ran for and won a seat in the Texas House of Representatives from his hometown in 1956.